 - When you receive your Ptor in the mail, make sure you hold on to it since without it you will not be able to do Sherut Leumi.
 (If you lose it you can call up Lishkat Hagiyus and they will send you another one.)

 Please be aware that the army has gotten stricter about accepting religious girls’ Ptor from the Rabbanut.
 The army has the right to question whether somebody is living a religious lifestyle or not and they have the final decision of whether or not to draft someone into the IDF.
 The army can invite anyone for an interview and has the legal right not to accept the letter from the Rabbanut.
+Be sure to dress and act appropriately when in the Lishkat Hagiyus asking for a religious Ptor.

 If you haven’t received your Ptor before the date of your Tzav Rishon, you must go to Lishkat Hagiyus on the assigned day.
 You must follow the instructions of the army until you receive your Ptor.